-Policies and guidelines for the administration of all financial aid are established according to federal and state law by a financial aid committee and published in the Financial Aid Policies and Procedures Manual.
+Policies and guidelines for the administration of all financial aid are established according to federal and state law.
 Applicants complete an information form, Free Application for Federal Student Aid, and furnish documentation needed to verify eligibility.
+More information on the application process may be obtained in the Financial Aid Office.